amantinband/bloom-filters-via-d-left-hashing-and-dynamic-bit-reassignment/README.md

-# D-left hashing and dynamic bit reassignment bloom filter
+# Bloom Filters via d-Left Hashing and Dynamic Bit Reassignment

 ## This code implements the data structure presented in [this article](https://pdfs.semanticscholar.org/c969/d09434e1b3326053e76fc466b62402942d06.pdf)

 To use this code first include the file BloomFilter.h